WELCOME TO THE

 Looking for a partner school or district?

-Do you live outside of DMS TCHATT’s 13-county region?
-Take a look at the statewide map to find your nearest hub.
+Do you live outside of the region?
+Take a look at this statewide map to find your nearest hub.

 About TCMHCC

-The Texas Child Mental Health Care Consortium (TCMHCC) was created by the 86th Texas Legislature to leverage the expertise and capacity of the health-related institutions of higher education to address urgent mental health challenges and improve the mental health care system in this state in relation to children and adolescents.
+The Texas Child Mental Health Care Consortium (TCMHCC) was created by the 86th Texas Legislature to leverage the expertise and capacity of health-related institutions of higher education to address urgent mental health challenges, as well as improve the state’s mental health care system for children and adolescents.

-In 2021, the Texas Legislature approved federal funding from the American Rescue Plan Act for expanded services of several of the Consortium’s initiatives.
+In 2021, the Texas Legislature approved federal funding from the American Rescue Plan Act to expand services provided by several of the Consortium’s initiatives.